 These are the most common solutions for automatic warehouse management, but there are some suppliers who can build customized solutions, based on the needs of customers within their own production processes.

-In conclusion, the Automated Guided Vehicles can be used in the automation of warehouse functions such as storage and material management, as well as for end-of-line operations such as packaging and labeling.
+In conclusion, the Automatic Guided Vehicles can be used in the automation of warehouse functions such as storage and material management, as well as for end-of-line operations such as packaging and labeling.
 Self-driving vehicles and highly automated machinery guarantee a high level of performance, easy maintenance, reliable and silent operation, protecting personnel from heavy and potentially risky tasks.